GilJimenezCanellas/Tire_Parameter_and_Uncertainty_Estimation/README.md

 ## References

-If you use the 3DVehicleDynamicsStateEstimation in your work please consider citing our paper:
+If you use the provided code in your work please consider citing our paper:
 - [Bayesian Optimization-based Tire Parameter and Uncertainty Estimation for Real-World Data](https://arxiv.org/abs/2504.20863)

 ```bibtex